onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 reliant on human labor for critical operational tasks don’t scale.
 By aggressively automating all VNF operational procedures, VNFs have lower operational cost, are more rapidly deployed at scale and are more consistent in their operation.
-OpenECOMP provides the automation framework which VNFs can take advantage of simply by implementing OpenECOMP compatible interfaces and lifecycle models.
+ONAP provides the automation framework which VNFs can take advantage of simply by implementing ONAP compatible interfaces and lifecycle models.
 This enables automation which drives operational efficiencies and delivers the corresponding benefits.